 The industrialisation of the happy valley that became Bollington occurred between about 1760 and 1950.
 Before that time there were two, both corn mills producing flour.
 After 1950 the industry rapidly ran down with closures, demolition in the case of Waterhouse mill, and conversion to other uses, during the following fifty years or so.
-Today (2016) Bollington has several fine mill buildings with uses varying from domestic accommodation to hi-tech offices, as well as manufacturing – paper coating at both Higher mills and Lowerhouse mill being the main industry.
+Today (21stC) Bollington has several fine mill buildings with uses varying from domestic accommodation to hi-tech offices, as well as manufacturing – paper coating at both Lower mills and Lowerhouse mill being the main industry.

 In the beginning – Two corn mills

 Amongst the oldest buildings in the valley these corn mills were not part of the industrial revolution at all but an intrinsic part of the rural scene as in any part of the country.
 Neither exist today.
-Bollington corn mill was located on the river Dean just below Garden Street, just about where the small car park is in Riverbank Close.
+Bollington corn mill (14thC) was located on the river Dean just below Garden Street, just about where the small car park is in Riverbank Close.
 There is nothing at all left to show its exact position.
-This mill was water powered, receiving its head water via a long leat which came all the way from a point unknown at Bridgend (behind Broadhead’s garage or the Bridgend Centre in Palmerston Street).
+This mill was water powered, receiving its head water via a long leat which came all the way from a point unknown probably at Bridgend (behind Broadhead’s garage or the Bridgend Centre in Palmerston Street).

-The second corn mill was certainly operating in the mid 16thC and was later a paper making mill before being redeveloped into Rainow cotton mill, which has itself been lost in 1856 and again in 1908 and replaced by mid-20thC industrial buildings presently housing a joinery works and Pumping & Technical Services, pump engineers.
+The second corn mill was certainly operating in the mid 16thC and was later a paper making mill before being redeveloped into Rainow cotton mill, which has itself been lost in 1856 and again in 1908 and replaced by mid-20thC industrial buildings presently housing a pet supplies retailer and Pumping & Technical Services, pump engineers.
 The waterfall that held up a mill pool is readily visible behind the workshops but it is doubtful whether this originates from the corn mill.
 It is more likely to have been built with the first Rainow mill; maybe built over an older weir.